Get Started

 While the ecosystem is still very young, you can find enough libraries and game engines to sink your teeth into doing some slightly experimental gamedev.

 If you haven't learned Rust yet, maybe take a look at Resources first.
-If you are already proficient with Rust you might want to start with Ecosystem, News or Chat.
+If you are already proficient with Rust, you might want to start with Ecosystem or Community.

 The main meeting places for people doing gamedev in Rust are on Discord - there's a #games-and-graphics channel on the Rust Community server, as well as a dedicated Game Development in Rust server.

-Many libraries have their own lively gitter chats, which you can find in their descriptions.
+Many libraries also have their own lively Gitter chats, which you can find in their descriptions.

 Ecosystem